imbacraft/dusk.nvim/README.md

 ## Credits

-1. Kudos to https://github.com/ChristianChiarulli/nvim for providing the configuration for the Java Language server.
+Kudos to https://github.com/ChristianChiarulli/nvim for providing the configuration for the Java Language server.
-2. Aesthetics for Dusk were inspired by https://github.com/shaunsingh/nyoom.nvim.

 ## Miscellaneous